 Making Identity the Foundation for Zero Trust

-Put simply, the core principle of Zero Trust is to “never trust, always verify.”
-This ensures the right people have the right level of access, to the right resources, in the right context, and that access is assessed continuously—all without adding friction for the user.
-That Zero Trust nirvana doesn’t happen overnight, and as organizations implement Zero Trust architectures, we’ve seen several stages of infrastructure maturity:
+By starting with an identity-centric approach to security organizations are able to ensure the right people have the right level of access, to the right resources, in the right context, and that access is assessed continuously—all without adding friction for the user.
+Ideally this begins with an identity and access management (IAM) solution.

-Thousands of organizations use Okta SSO to unify their user identities.
-Often paired together are Okta Universal Directory and Okta SSO.
-Okta Universal Directory is a cloud-based directory service that can serve as a single source of truth for IT organizations, and it serves as an integration point to multiple ADs and other on-premises directory services.
+Thousands of organizations use Okta to unify their user identities.
+Okta Universal Directory, a cloud-based directory and meta-directory service, can serve as a single source of truth for IT organizations and act as an integration point to multiple ADs and other on-premises directory services.
 Okta SSO makes managing and securing the extended enterprise simpler for IT and eliminates the password proliferation that plagues users.
 With Okta Advanced Server Access, IT can extend the same access control to the server layer, bringing secure access management to the full breadth of on-premises and cloud resources IT needs to manage.

 Stage 3: Adaptive Workforce

 The final stage of Zero Trust implementation extends organizations’ focus on authenticating and authorizing access.
 This means authentication no longer occurs just at the front gate, but continuously throughout the user’s experience through an adaptive, risk-based assessment to identify potential threats.